JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 user interfaces instead of relying on DOM, CSS, or Javascript.
 By using this approach, Doodle gives you precise control over the rendering of arbitrary UI elements, vector shapes, gradients, and custom visualizations.

-Visit [https://nacular.github.io/doodle/](https://nacular.github.io/doodle/) for documentation, tutorials, and examples.
+[Visit Doodle site](https://nacular.github.io/doodle/) for documentation, tutorials, and examples.

 For updates and discussions about the framework, join the [#doodle](https://kotlinlang.slack.com/messages/doodle) and [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channels in the [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).